laurentkneip/opengv/README.txt

          context.
 Matlab and Python interfaces are implemented as well.
 The link to the above pages also shows links to precompiled Matlab mex-libraries.
          Please consult the documentation for more information.
-author:  Laurent Kneip, The Australian National University
+author:  Laurent Kneip, ShanghaiTech, Mobile Perception Lab (http://mpl.sist.shanghaitech.edu.cn)
 contact: kneip.laurent@gmail.com